Auckland, New Zealand

 We asked expats in Auckland what banks they use and there advice about banking.
 They advised:

 "Before retiring in Auckland, expats should research the cost of living and housing in the area.
 It is important to understand the local tax system and the availability of healthcare services.
 Expats should also familiarize themselves with the culture and customs of the area, as well as the local language.
 Additionally, it is important to research the job market and the availability of recreational activities.
-Finally, expats should ensure that they have the necessary visas and permits to live and work in New Zealand," explained one expat living in Auckland, New Zealand.
+Finally, expats should ensure that they have the necessary visas and permits to live and work in New Zealand," said one expat who made the move to Auckland.

 Will I be able to find a job in Auckland?